drepetto/chiplotle/trunk/chiplotle/documentation/chapters/faq/index.rst

 FAQ
 ***

 **Q:**
+I'm trying to use Chiplotle with Windowz but I'm not sure Chiplotle is finding my hardware.
+What should I do?

+**A:**
+What hardware interface are you using?
+Are you using a USB to Serial?
+What kind?
+In Windowz, Chiplotle currently only supports **COM** ports to communicate with your plotter.
+On computers with real good old RS-232 serial ports Chiplotle has no problem.
+Modern computers no longer have serial ports, so you need to use a USB to Serial interface to connect your plotter to your computer.
+Because Chiplotle only supports **COM** ports, what you need is a USB to Serial interface with drivers that supports VCP (Virtual COM Port), so that your USB to Serial interface shows up as a **COM** port.
+You may want to get USB to Serial interface with the `FTDI Chip <http://www.ftdichip.com>`_.
+It has VCP drivers and works well on Windowz, Linux and OS X.

+**Q:**
 When I send a text file with HPGL commands to my serial port in the following way::